-Questionnaires were distributed to 409 analysts at 17 participating APsaA institutes who had graduated during between 1993 and 2003.
+Questionnaires were distributed to 409 analysts at 17 participating APsaA institutes who had graduated during 1993-2003.
 Ninety questionnaires were returned, resulting in a 22% response rate, and 59 of the 90 respondents requested an interview.
 To date, 48 have been interviewed.
-For all 82 training analysis respondents who supplied complete data, the mean satisfaction rating was 4.02; 73% were "very" or "moderately" satisfied.
-The initial hypothesis was not supported for the 31 analysts who had both a training analysis and a personal analysis by a non-TA.
-Ratings of satisfaction averaged 3.89 for training analyses and 3.75 for non-TA analyses; the difference was not significant, t(27) = 0.53, p = .73, point-biserial r = .10, d = .20.
-A rating of either "very" or "moderately" satisfied was made for 68% of the training analyses, and for 61% of the non-TA analyses.
+For all 82 training analysis respondents who supplied complete data, the mean satisfaction ratings was 4.02; 73% were "Very" or "Moderately" satisfied.
+Hypothesis 1 was not supported for the 31 analysts who had both a training analysis and a personal analysis by a non-TA.
+Ratings of satisfaction averaged 3.89 for training analyses and 3.75 for non-TA analyses; the difference was not significant (with t(27)=0.53, p=.73, point-biserial r=.10, d=.20).
+A rating of either "Very" or "Moderately" satisfied was made for 68% of these training analyses, and for 61% of these non-TA analyses.

-Additional analyses indicated that there was no difference between TAs and non-TAs in the proportion that reached a mutually agreed termination or in the duration of analysis.
+Additional analyses indicated that there was no difference between TAs and non-TAs in the proportion that reached a mutually-agreed termination or in the duration of analysis.